 NORD gratefully acknowledges Joseph Lee, NORD Editorial Intern from the University of Notre Dame, Dr. Paul Trainor, Stowers Institute for Medical Research, Dr. Pedro A. Sanchez-Lara, Children's Hospital Los Angeles, Dr. Michael Dixon, Univ. of Manchester, UK, and Ethylin Wang Jabs, MD, Department of Genetics and Genomic Sciences, Mount Sinai School of Medicine, for assistance in the preparation of this report.

 The symptoms and severity of TCS can vary dramatically from one person to another, even among members of the same family.
-Some individuals may have a very mild form that can go undiagnosed; others may have significant abnormalities and the potential for life-threatening respiratory complications.
+Some individuals may be so mildly affected that they can go undiagnosed; others may have significant abnormalities and the potential for life-threatening respiratory complications.
 It is important to note that affected individuals will not have all of the symptoms discussed below.

-The major features of TCS affect certain bones of the face, ears and soft tissues around the eyes.
-Affected individuals develop distinctive facial features and potentially hearing and vision problems.
-The abnormalities of TCS are typically symmetric (almost identical on both sides of the face).
-Symptoms are present at birth (congenital).
-In some cases, severe respiratory complications can develop.
+The major characteristic features of TCS encompass certain bones of the face, ears and soft tissues around the eyes.
+Affected individuals present with distinctive facial features and potentially develop hearing and vision problems.
+The abnormalities of TCS are typically symmetric (almost identical on both sides of the face) and are present at birth (congenital).
+Speech and language development can be compromised by hearing loss, cleft palate or jaw and airway problems.
 Intelligence is usually unaffected but brain and behavioral anomalies such as microcephaly and cognitive delay have been reported infrequently as part of the condition.
-Speech and language development can be compromised by hearing loss, cleft palate or jaw and airway problems.

 Infants with TCS exhibit underdeveloped (hypoplastic) or absent cheekbones (malars), causing this area of the face to appear flat or sunken.
 The bone of the lower jaw (mandible) is incompletely developed (mandibular hypoplasia), causing the chin and the lower jaw to appear abnormally small (micrognathia).
 Certain bony structures (e.g., coronoid and condyloid processes) that anchor portions of the lower jaw bone to muscle can be unusually flat or absent.
 Affected infants may also exhibit underdevelopment of the throat (pharyngeal hypoplasia).
 Pharyngeal hypoplasia with underdevelopment of the lower jaw (mandibular hypoplasia) and/or abnormal smallness of the jaw (micrognathia) may contribute to feeding problems and/or breathing difficulties (respiratory insufficiency) during early infancy.
 Children may experience obstructive sleep apnea which is characterized by repeated short interruptions of normal breathing and air movement during sleep.
 In some severely-affected individuals, life-threatening respiratory difficulties may develop.
 (For more information on this condition, choose “Infantile Apnea” as your search term in the Rare Disease Database.)